Skip to main content

 Merchants lose millions of dollars every year because of this ongoing problem.

-In an effort to combat the problem, District Attorney Jim Martin organized the Bad Check Restitution Program to assist local merchants with bad check losses.
+In an effort to combat the problem, the Bad Check Restitution Program was created to assist local merchants with bad check losses.
 The primary goal is to get full restitution for the victim without adding to the financial burden of the criminal justice system.

 First-time bad check offenders are given an opportunity to avoid criminal prosecution by attending a mandatory intervention class and paying restitution.
 This is accomplished without any cost to the taxpayers.